alesgenova/stenciljs-in-react/README.md

 ## 0: Build a stenciljs component and publish it to npm
 Creating your first stencil component is very easy and it is well documented [here](https://stenciljs.com/docs/my-first-component).

-This example will consume the [@openchemistry/molecule-moljs](https://github.com/OpenChemistry/oc-web-components/tree/master/packages/molecule-moljs) component.
+This example will consume two components:
+- [@openchemistry/molecule-vtkjs](https://github.com/OpenChemistry/oc-web-components/tree/master/packages/molecule-vtkjs) : To display molecular structures
+- [split-me](https://github.com/alesgenova/split-me) : To create resizable split layouts.

-## 1: Add the component to the dependencies
+## 1: Add the component(s) to the dependencies

 Add the component to the app dependencies in `package.json`